 What does EGEF fund?

-Grants are awarded to any of the six schools in the district.
-The grant should be a well-constructed project or program that integrates with or enhances the current curriculum.
-We look for three qualities in a project: innovation, creativity, and sustainability.
+Grants are awarded to any of the six public schools in the East Greenwich School District.
+A funded grant should be a well-constructed project or program that integrates with or enhances the current curriculum.
+We look primarily for three attributes in a grant proposal: innovation, creativity, and sustainability.

 Can I apply for more than one grant?